-The Office of University Publications uses Associated Press style and strongly recommends that all colleges and schools, and particularly our clients, rely on it as an essential tool.
-Our office works with dozens of units at the university on many types of publications.
+The Office of Strategic Communications uses Associated Press style and strongly recommends that all colleges and schools, and particularly our clients, rely on it as an essential tool.
+Our office works with dozens of units at Maryland on many kinds of editorial content.
 Using a consistent style, along with clear and concise writing, is more efficient, produces more readable copy and strengthens the university's messages.

 Another resource is the Grammar Hotline, offered by the Department of English Writing Center.
 It can be reached during normal business hours at 301.405.3785.

 academic degrees: Use B.A., B.S., M.A., M.S. and Ph.D., but MBA, MLS and MPP, and M.Arch. and M.Jour.
 UMD alums are presumed to have earned at least a bachelor’s degree, so there is no need to include B.S. or B.A. before their graduation year: Katie Fox ’13 or Ryan Blaustein ’11, M.S. ’14.

 academic departments: Capitalize the formal name of a college, department, division or unit: School of Public Policy, Office of the Vice President for Academic Affairs, the Department of Entomology, etc. Lowercase in an informal usage, such as the entomology department.